How is my tax collected?

 When you stop deferring it, you will start to receive a regular state pension.
 This could be a higher amount than you would have originally received had you not deferred it.
 If you reached state pension age before 6 April 2016, you may be able to choose between receiving extra state pension income and a one-off lump sum payment.

 The additional regular state pension income is taxable in the same way as the rest of your state pension.
-You will pay tax through PAYE on another source of income or by completing a tax return or through a Simple Assessment.
+You will pay tax on the state pension through PAYE on another source of income, by completing a tax return or through a Simple Assessment.

 If you reached state pension age before 6 April 2016 and choose to receive a lump sum payment when you stop deferring, this is also taxable.
 However, it is taxed using different rules to regular state pension income.
 The Pension Service deducts tax at source, based on information you have provided to them, before paying you the net amount.
 See: What tax do I pay on my state pension lump sum?

 How is tax collected from my occupational and private pensions?